RedFred7/dover_to_calais/README.md

 At this point, someone may ask: "But what if we want to get more than one entity for a given condition?
 The filter hash doesn't allow that!"

 No it doesn't.
-However, given that filtering is done on the *whole* reponse *after* it's been received, we can quite  easily do this:
+However, given that filtering is done on the *whole* reponse *after* it's been received, we can apply many filters on the same response:

     EM.run do